svartika/MarvelApp/README.md

     	  app:marvelCharacterClickHandler="@{state.marvelCharacterClickedListener}"
      ...

-Now, that my listener is being passed to the recycler view.
-I added the listener in the row items.
+Now, I added the listener in the row items.
 In marvel_character_rv_item.xml

     ...